bombayblur/spacex/README.md

 # Approach

-### State
+### State Management

 Given that this was a tiny project, I used React's Context for state management.
 Although it is a quick and dirty solution, a more standard solution like Redux would have allowed me to maintain a better project structure.
-Using Context did allow me to avoid prop drilling, but this also led to a lot of the logic residing in App.tsx which is the entry point of the application.
+Using Context did allow me to avoid prop drilling, and allowed me to keep the bulk of the logic in App.tsx

 ### Data Display